 SOUND VOLTEX (officially abbreviated as SDVX) is the newest member of Konami's Bemani series of Rhythm Games.
 Its a variation of beatmania with pretty much identical gameplay, in regards to the "hit the keys when they hit the line" part (but thenagain, aren't most rhythm games similar to that in the first place?).
-But instead of the familiar piano keys, it uses four square buttons in a row, accompanied by two larger "FX" buttons directly below them, along with effector knobs on both sides (which you must either slowly rotate in a certain direction, or quickly slam between sides).The other big distinction is that most of its soundtrack consists mostly of remixes of songs from other Bemani games by doujin musicians; but through Downloadable Content, this aspect quickly went out of control as the game began to be flooded with Vocaloid songs and Touhou remixes (and even long-time meme songs like "Bad Apple", "Help me, ERINNNNNN!!", and even the Nyan Cat song!).There are currently two games in the series:
+But instead of the familiar piano keys, it uses four square buttons in a row, accompanied by two larger "FX" buttons directly below them, along with effector knobs on both sides (which you must either slowly rotate in a certain direction, or quickly slam between sides).The other big distinction is that most of its soundtrack consists mostly of remixes of songs from other Bemani games by doujin musicians; but through Downloadable Content, this aspect quickly went out of control as the game began to be flooded with Vocaloid songs and Touhou remixes (and even long-time meme songs like "Bad Apple", "Help me, ERINNNNNN!!", and even the Nyan Cat song!).There are currently two games in the series.
+Subsequent installments are provided as online updates, rather than through upgrade kits:

 Sound Voltex Booth (2012)

-Sound Voltex II: Infinite Infection (2013) Released as an online update, making it the first BEMANI game to be released in this manner rather than through an upgrade kit.
+Sound Voltex II: Infinite Infection (2013) First BEMANI game to be released as an online update.
 Unlike Booth, where bottom notes can only be hold notes and top notes can only be tap notes, both rows of notes can either be tap or hold notes.
 Sound Voltex II also introduces the Infinite difficulty, available only on specific songs.

 Sound Voltex songs are considered licensed songs, and therefore traditional Sound Voltex soundtracks are not available.
 However, there is an album of Touhou remixes featured in the series available for purchase: SOUND VOLTEX ULTIMATE TRACKS -Touhou Koumakyou REMIX-, which is a compilation of songs chosen from the Touhou Project EOSDnote Embodiment of Scarlet Devil Remix Contest.